 What is the cost of the program?

-The current cost of the program is $2,500 due one week prior to the first day of class unless otherwise arranged ahead of time with program director.
+The cost of the program for September, 2014 is $3,000 due one week prior to the first day of class unless otherwise arranged ahead of time with program director.
 This fee is all-inclusive and there will be no additional expenses directly related to the program.
 Tuition includes the following:

 - Tuition: 714 contact training hours (didactic/classroom, lab and clinical/experiential hours)